FAQs - Inmate Mail

 - Any type of sticker, glitter, glue, tape, whiteout or paint attached to an envelope or its contents or any perceived biohazard, e.g. lipstick, lip impressions, gloss, perfume, etc.

-- Personal checks, money orders not issued by the U.S. Postal Service, two-party checks and Welfare/Social Security checks
+- Cash, personal checks, money orders not issued by the U.S. Postal Service, two-party checks and Welfare/Social Security checks

 - Postage stamps, blank greeting cards, envelopes or writing paper